abcboy101/notes/LGPE/README.md

 </tr>
 </table>

-In the mainland Chinese versions, all of the other language options besides Simplified Chinese (<span lang="zh-cmn-Hans">简体中文</span>) are removed.
+In the Chinese versions, all of the other language options besides Simplified Chinese (<span lang="zh-cmn-Hans">简体中文</span>) are removed.
 They are still in the game data though, and will still display properly if the save file is edited to specify a different language.

 For comparison, in New Pokémon Snap, they actually skipped the equivalent screen, but whoever was working on this localization probably though it was easier to just delete the other options from this menu instead.